DON’T LEAVE NOW!

 What is considered a good exit-intent popup campaign?

-Exit-intent popups are a great way to stop people from leaving your site.
+Exit-intent popups are a great way to decrease the number of people leaving your site.
 However, the effectiveness of exit-intent popups can vary depending on the purpose behind them.
-For example, if they are just for show, then displaying it doesn’t benefit you or your visitor and won’t bring conversions because it has no value outside being an annoyance.
+If it doesn’t benefit your visitor and doesn’t bring value to them, the popup won’t bring conversions because it has no value outside being an annoyance.

-Why is this?
 It’s because visitors may become frustrated with these “invasive” tactics and close or click out before reaching their intended goals.
-Exit intent Pop ups are most effective when used to offer added value content such as article-related information after someone has started filling out a form but then exited without completing it.
+Exit intent pop ups are most effective when used to offer added value content such as article-related information they’re reading, or extra information about the product and service they’ve been checking out.